KKOA/dickies-tech-test/php/README.md

 ## Requirements
-This application was written on a machine running Mac Operating System and PHP Version 7.1.7.
-However the minimum requirement is a machine running PHP version 5.2 or later.
+This application was written on a machine running Windows Operating System and PHP Version 8.1.6.
+However, the minimum requirement is a machine running PHP version 7.4 or later.

 ## How to run the application
 After copying the Tech test folder, open your terminal/command prompt.